wez/wezterm/docs/config/fonts.md

   font_size = 11.0,

   -- The DPI to assume, measured in dots-per-inch
   -- This is not automatically probed!
-If you experience blurry text -- or notice slight differences when comparing with other terminal -- emulators, you may wish to tune this value! dpi = 96.0,
+If you experience blurry -- or tiny text despite a normal font size, or notice slight -- differences when comparing with other terminal
+  -- emulators, you may wish to tune this value! dpi = 96.0,